by Garrick Dee

 11. Battery and run time

-This applies only when you buy something cordless.
+Run time only applies when you buy something cordless.
 Run time will range between 30 to 80 minutes on a full charge.
-Given the choice, I’d go with a rechargeable battery so you don’t have worry about constantly buying AA batteries.

-But if you opt for something that uses AA-batteries, why not buy rechargeable batteries like an Eneloop.
+But if you opt for something that uses AA-batteries, why not purchase rechargeable batteries like an Eneloop.

 Some dos and don’ts of manscaping